FAQ – January Policy Changes

 Do you sell gift vouchers?

 Yes.
-Gift Vouchers are available to purchase at the bar or by phone on 01284 754477.
+Gift Vouchers are available to purchase online HERE, in person at the cinema or by phone on 01284 754477.
 Please note that during busy periods phone lines may not always be available.

 Just ask a member of staff for more details.